Brother and Sister Plant It Forward

-What do siblings with a thriving software company have in common with Houston’s urban organic farming and refugees from Africa’s troubled Congo?
-They are elements of a radical idea turned non-profit company called Plant It Forward Farms, driven by alumni Teresa O’Donnell ’77 and her brother Pat ‘76 to help economically disadvantaged refugees generate a living wage.
+What do siblings with a thriving software company, Bridgway Software, have in common with Houston's urban organic farming and refugees from Africa's troubled Congo?
+They are elements of a radical idea turned non-profit company called Plant It Forward Farms, driven by alumni Teresa O'Donnell '77 and her brother Pat ‘76 to help economically disadvantaged refugees generate a living wage.

-Pat, a high-tech wizard with degrees in math and theology, and Teresa who is an alumna from UST’s nursing program, were scouting for a way to give back to the community when a Houston Chronicle article about the struggles of unemployed refugees caught Teresa’s eye.
+Pat, with degrees in math and theology, and Teresa who is an alumna from UST's nursing program, were scouting for a way to give back to the community when a Houston Chronicle article about the struggles of unemployed refugees caught Teresa's eye.

-She contacted the Catholic Charities refugee resettlement program and learned that finding jobs for uneducated refugees from the Congo was virtually impossible.
+She contacted the Catholic Charities refugee resettlement program and learned that finding meaningful work for uneducated refugees from was difficult.
+She did learn that those who do find work are in low paying, night shift, factory work with a rotating door.

 “I asked myself what it would be like if I had to flee my country, stay in some interim place, then make it to America where I don't speak the language, have no marketable skills and am completely out of my comfort zone,” Teresa said.